peterkelly/Texpad-API/Readme.md

 ### Introduction

-This is a typesetting API that enables any iOS application to typeset LaTeX documents using Texpad's on board LaTeX typesetter.
+Texpad-API.framework is a typesetting API that enables any iOS application to typeset LaTeX documents using Texpad's builtin LaTeX typesetter.

-Please note that the API was only added to T
+Please note that the API server was only added to Texpad 1.5.
+This API will not work with earlier versions of Texpad.

+### Example project

+The "Texpad API Test" folder contains an example project that demonstrates this API.
+You will need to alter the bundle id, and provide your own provision profile in order to install it on your device.

 ### Getting started guide

-To use this library you must build all files in Texpad API folder into your binary (TPAPI.h, TPAPIManager.*, TPAPIRequest.*, NSString+TPAPICoding.*).
-There is no need to include the files in the Texpad API test application
+To add this library to your project, you need only add the framework to your XCode project.
+Having selected the relevant target, choose the "Build Phases" pane, open the "Link Binary with Libraries" leaf and press the "+" button to add a framework.
+Next choose "Add other ..." and navigate to Texpad-API.framework.

+The framework's include statement is

+    #import <TexpadAPI/TexpadAPI.h>

+###### Choose a URL Scheme

-It is necessary to choose a return URL scheme.
-This must be prefixed with tpapi- and the remainder should be unique to your application.
+Next it is necessary to choose a return URL scheme, that Texpad will use to pass the typeset document back to your application.
+This MUST be prefixed with `tpapi-` and the remainder should be unique to your application.
 Once you have chosen one (for example tpapi-testapp) please add it to your info.plist.

 	<key>CFBundleURLTypes</key>
 	<array>